DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Divine Law: Firmware for Civilization

 As the system scaled up, **The Reges** needed more sophisticated behavioral programming.
 They created what humans would later call "divine law"—moral codes that were actually firmware patches designed to allow a species of primates to function at the scale of millions without self-destructing.
+This was the ultimate consequence of the Reges' fall.
+Having lost their connection to the organic, holistic vitality of the **Tree of Life**, they could only conceive of and build systems that reflected their new reality: mechanical, functional, and extractive.
+The **Engine Protocol** is the logic of a being who has forgotten how life works.

 **The Functional Analysis:**